-With those worries out of the way, reading Quran, praying Taraweeh, practicing good deeds and seeking Allah’s mercy and pleasure will become much easier and, as Prophet Muhammad (may Allah’s peace and blessings be upon him) said, will bring more rewards and forgiveness of sins.
+With those worries out of the way, reading Quran, praying Taraweeh, practicing good deeds, and seeking Allah’s mercy and pleasure will become much easier and, as the Prophet Muhammad (may Allah’s peace and blessings be upon him) said, will bring more rewards and forgiveness of sins.

 Abu Huraira related that the Prophet (PBUH) said:

 “Allah the Majestic and Exalted said: Every deed of man will receive 10 to 700 times reward, except siyam (fasting), for it is for Me and I shall reward it (as I like).”
 (Muslim)

 Abu Huraira also related that the Prophet (PBUH) said:

 “Whoever fasts during Ramadan with faith and seeking his reward with Allah will have his past sins forgiven.”
 (Bukhari, Muslim)